 Hazmat Training Courses

 Hazardous materials and dangerous goods regulations are developed and enforced to maintain national and international safety standards for the transportation of these articles and substances through various modes of transport.
+Each mode of transport has it's own respective set of regulations which regulate shipping dangerous good by either air, ground, or vessel.

 For United States purposes, all hazmat employees (§171.8, 49 CFR) who perform any of the following must be properly trained in the safe transportation of hazmat: